Constitution, Rules and Regulations

 3.1.3 In all VTTA events, only VTTA members will be eligible for any of the awards made on Standard.

 3.1.4 Only first-claim members of a club are eligible for team awards in events promoted by the VTTA.

 3.1.5 Overall prizes in all VTTA events shall be decided on the basis of the official VTTA Standard Tables.
 Other prizes may be awarded at the discretion of the organiser.

-3.2.2 Any VTTA member may attempt to gain VTTA Performance Awards in any Open, Semi-Open or Association event authorised by CTT or the SCU.
-Events that are eligible for Performance Awards shall also be eligible for Records, the Best All Rounder Competition (BAR), the Three Distance Competition, the Short Distance Competition and Trophies.
+3.2.2 Any VTTA member may attempt to gain VTTA standard medals in any Open, Semi-Open or Association event authorised by CTT or the SCU.
+Events that are eligible for Standards shall also be eligible for Records, Best All Rounder Competition (BAR), Three Distance Competition, Short Distance Competition and Trophies.

-3.2.3 Applications for Performance Awards may be made as follows:
+3.2.3 Applications for standards may be made as follows:

 - A single attempt at any distance or time on one type of machine (i.e. bicycle, tricycle, tandem bicycle or tandem tricycle) in a nominated event.

 - Any number of attempts in the same season at any one distance or time on one type of machine.